dougeby/IntuneDocs/intune/compliance-policy-create-android-for-work.md

 ### Device health

 - **Rooted devices**: Choose **Block** to mark rooted (jailbroken) devices as not compliant.
 When you choose **Not configured** (default), this setting isn't evaluated for compliance or non-compliance.
-- **Require the device to be at or under the Device Threat Level**: Use this setting to take the risk assessment from the Lookout Mobile Endpoint Security solution as a condition for compliance.
+- **Require the device to be at or under the Device Threat Level**: Select the maximum allowed device threat level evaluated by your [mobile threat defense service](mobile-threat-defense.md).
+Devices that exceed this threat level are marked noncompliant.
 When you choose **Not configured** (default), this setting isn't evaluated for compliance or non-compliance.
 To use this setting, choose the allowed threat level:

   - **Secured**: This option is the most secure, and means that the device can't have any threats.
 If the device is detected with any level of threats, it's evaluated as noncompliant.
   - **Low**: The device is evaluated as compliant if only low-level threats are present.
 Anything higher puts the device in a noncompliant status.
   - **Medium**: The device is evaluated as compliant if the threats that are present on the device are low or medium level.
 If the device is detected to have high-level threats, it's determined to be noncompliant.